Matrix X-Sabre Pro

 I’ve mentioned on this site before how affordable DACs are getting better and better.
 While some people might find 1700 euro to be a very large sum of money (and objectively it is), I come from an audio past where you would need to spend at least 5000 euro to get a really great DAC.
 Anything under that didn’t really sound very good.
 How times change.

 When operating the touch keys, they light up.
-After a while they go off again.
-The unit enters standby after the absence of a signal after a while, and automatically wakes up again when the signal resumes.
+After a while, they go off again.
+The unit enters standby after the absence of a signal after a while and automatically wakes up again when the signal resumes.
 During sleep mode, its USB input is not active, doubtless a consequence of EU legislation regarding low power consumption.

-But let’s start with the DAC’s appearance, because the X-Sabre Pro is one seriously handsome looking DAC.
-It is built in the same way that the costly Jeff Rowland equipment is built: milled from a solid block of aluminium and with no single screw in sight.
+But let’s start with the DAC’s appearance because the X-Sabre Pro is one seriously handsome looking DAC.
+It is built in the same way that the costly Jeff Rowland equipment is built: milled from a solid block of aluminum and with no single screw in sight.
 This makes for a seamless monocoque housing that is vibrationally inert and very heavy.
 The attention to detail is evident all around and from every angle, even from the rear and the bottom.
 From this standpoint alone already my feeling is that the DAC is easily worth its asking price, but the list goes on.

-The X-Sabre Pro utilises a linear power supply with Noratel transformer and Nichicon caps and then there’s the mind-easing knowledge of having the latest Sabre ES9038PRO DAC chip on board.
+The X-Sabre Pro utilizes a linear power supply with Noratel transformer and Nichicon caps and then there’s the mind-easing knowledge of having the latest Sabre ES9038PRO DAC chip on board.
 The DAC supports 32Bit/768kHz PCM audio stream playback as well as DSD64, DSD128, DSD256, DSD512, and DSD1024 with a sample rate of 45.158MHz via I²S input port.
 DSD audio streams are not limited to playback through the USB port, but there is also support for DoP or dCS protocol via optical, coaxial and AES/EBU inputs.

 Add in defeatable volume control with switchable 18dB extra gain, 7 PCM filters, 4 DSD filters, switchable dither, switchable jitter reduction, switchable synchronous/asynchronous USB and PS Audio standard I2S, a very attractive touch panel for all controls with a clear display that is visible from all angles (Exogal take note) and a very nicely made remote control with very distinctive styling and excellent tactile feel and it starts to look like something of a bargain.
 But the all-important deciding factor is… how does it sound?